 Don’t forget about loss of use coverage.
 When you have a covered loss, this kicks in to pay for the additional costs of living caused by the covered expense.

-- Hawaii hotels are expensive in 2018, especially at the last minute.
+- Hawaii hotels tend to be very expensive, especially at the last minute.

 - You’ll have additional transportation costs to get to work and get your kids to school.